mr0a/learn-docker/linux-exercise.md

  Output format: Share separate shell scripting files for each of these exercises.

-## Exercise 2
+## Exercise 2 ✅✅
 Use Docker to:
-Pull and run Jenkins on port 8080 and HTTPD on port 8081.
+- Pull and run Jenkins on port 8080 and HTTPD on port 8081.
-Retrieve and print the initial Jenkins admin password using a Docker command.
+- Retrieve and print the initial Jenkins admin password using a Docker command.
-Write a shell script that:
+- Write a shell script that:
-Checks if the Jenkins container is running (using Docker commands only).
+    - Checks if the Jenkins container is running (using Docker commands only).
-Creates an HTML file showing Jenkins container running status.
+    - Creates an HTML file showing Jenkins container running status.
-Copies this file into the HTTPD container so it is served on a web page.
+    - Copies this file into the HTTPD container so it is served on a web page.
     Note:
-All checks and operations inside your shell script should be performed using Docker commands only.
+    - All checks and operations inside your shell script should be performed using Docker commands only.
-Do not use external tools like curl or ping.
+- Do not use external tools like curl or ping.
-Expected Output:
+- Expected Output:
-Jenkins and HTTPD containers running on ports 8080 and 8081 respectively.
+- Jenkins and HTTPD containers running on ports 8080 and 8081 respectively.
-The initial Jenkins admin password printed to the terminal using a Docker command.
+- The initial Jenkins admin password printed to the terminal using a Docker command.
-After running the shell script, visiting localhost:8081 displays the current live status of the Jenkins container.
+- After running the shell script, visiting localhost:8081 displays the current live status of the Jenkins container.

-## Exercise 3
+## Exercise 3 ✅
 Dockerfile

 Clone/Download this project (https://github.com/varun-subramaniam/node_app.git)
 You could find a basic dockerfile and your task is to optimize it, make it secure and pass the port & mongu url as env from dockerfile

+`docker image tag node-app-exercise3:latest demo:latest`

-## Exercise 4
+## Exercise 4 ✅✅

 Docker Compose
 Write necessary docker files and compose file to build a three-tier application with frontend, backend and database